afhaque/MeanMapAppV2.0/TutorialMaterial/PartII/tutorialpartii.md

 };
 </code></pre>

-Here what we've done is introduced a new optional parameter `filteredResults` to the function.
+Here what we've done is introduced a new optional parameter `filteredResults` to the `refresh` function.

-As you may recall, from Part I, the original purpose of the `refresh` function was to pull information on all the users in our database through a `GET` request to `/users` and to convert this data into Google Map markers.
+As you may recall, from Part I, the original purpose of the `refresh` function was to pull information on all users in our database through a `GET` request to `/users` and to convert this data into Google Map markers.
 These markers were then used to populate our map, which was then displayed to users with their own location marked as well.

 By adding in the `filteredResults` parameter, we're adapting the `refresh` function for a second purpose.
-In cases, where we want to show only filtered results, we're going to send the `refresh` function a JSON that includes only the filter-limited results.
+In cases, where we want to show only filtered results, we're going to circumvent the `$http` `GET` request, and instead directly send a JSON that includes only the filter-limited results.
 We'll be able to generate these results using the `POST` request to the `/query` route that we just created.

 Once the `refresh` function receives these filtered results, it will pass the JSON to our `convertToMapPoints` function and store the converted set of Google Map markers in our `locations` array.
-We can then initialize our map as before and only the filtered results will be shown.
+We can then initialize our map as before, but this time only the filtered results will be shown.

 Next, let's make one more change to make things more obvious.
 Go ahead and paste the below code over the `initialize` function.